mybropro/learning-ai/README.md

 #### Important Goals/Benchmarks in the field:
 + The [Hutter Prize](https://en.wikipedia.org/wiki/Hutter_Prize) - $$$ for improving text compression.
 Idea behind this is that basically AI is just compression.
 "Predicing which characters are most likely to occur next in a text sequence requires vast real-world knowledge" [+](https://en.wikipedia.org/wiki/Hutter_Prize#Goals).
 Not sure if I agree, but seems reasonable.
 [Kolmogorov complexity](https://en.wikipedia.org/wiki/Kolmogorov_complexity) is related to this, and that definitely makes sense.
 + MuZero - No prior knowledge given to model.
 The model was given an environment to play in, like a chess engine, and can play endlessly.
 It learns from this play, and can produce results that human players wouldn't expect.
 This seems like true learning, as opposed to mimicry.
++ GPT-3 - This is some sort of big web scraper that takes prompts and gives the likely response.
+No idea if they check syntax or how you setup a question answering model.
++ AlphaBlue - OG Chess AI that blew minds.
+Ended up not being the solution to AGI, but still monumental.